 Research shows active parent involvement has a positive impact on a child’s developmental growth.
 We highly recommend that all parents not only read and help their child with their homework, but also to become appropriately involved in their school.
 Call your new principal to find out how you can help your child and school succeed.

 I believe my child qualifies for the Early Admissions to the kindergarten Program.

-The early admissions program makes it possible for exceptional students to be considered for kindergarten if they turn five years of age between September 1 and October 15 and if they make application prior to June 1.
-If parents feel their child's total development is superior to most children of the same age and feel their child can compete with older children, they may apply for early admission.
-Contact the principal at your assigned elementary school for more information.
+The early admissions program allows exceptional students to be considered for kindergarten if they turn five years of age between September 1 and October 15.
+The application must be submitted before June 1 of the forthcoming school year.
+Parents/Guardians should consider applying for early admission only if they feel their child's total social, cognitive, and emotional development is outstanding compared to most children of the same age.
+Contact the Elementary Assistant Superintendent's office for more information.

 How will I know about the school schedule?